pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/03_Plugin_Class.md

 ## i18n / Translations

-If a plugin requires its own i18n texts in Pimcore backend UI, the php plugin class should override the `getTranslationFile` method contained in `Pimcore\API\Plugin\AbstractPlugin`.
+If a plugin requires its own i18n texts in Pimcore backend UI, the PHP plugin class should override the `getTranslationFile` method contained in `Pimcore\API\Plugin\AbstractPlugin`.

 This method receives the current language as parameter and must return the path to the according texts file relative to